-Trump says will hold June 12 summit with North Korea's Kim after all
+Trump says he, North Korea's Kim, will hold June 12 summit after all

-WASHINGTON (Reuters) - President Donald Trump said on Friday a nuclear arms summit with North Korean leader Kim Jong Un that the United States pulled out of will now go ahead as scheduled on June 12 in Singapore, adding another twist to a high-stake diplomatic dance.
+WASHINGTON (Reuters) - President Donald Trump said on Friday an unprecedented nuclear arms summit with North Korean leader Kim Jong Un that the United States pulled out of will now go ahead as scheduled on June 12 in Singapore, adding another twist to a high-stakes diplomatic dance.

 “I think it’s probably going to be a very successful, ultimately a successful process,” Trump told reporters on the White House lawn after meeting with a senior North Korean official in the Oval Office.

-Kim Yong Chol, a close aide to the North Korean leader, was the highest level figure from the secretive state to hold talks at the White House since a senior envoy visited former President Bill Clinton in 2000.
-He delivered a letter from Kim Jong Un to Trump.
+Kim Yong Chol, a close aide to the North Korean leader, delivered a letter from Kim Jong Un to Trump.
+The envoy was the highest level figure from the secretive state to hold talks at the White House since a senior envoy visited former President Bill Clinton in 2000.

-The president said he expected a number of summits would be needed to settle all outstanding issues.
+Trump first told reporters the letter from Kim was “a very nice letter ... a very interesting letter” but then said he had not opened it.

+Trump appeared to significantly lower expectations for the outcome of the historic summit, frequently describing it as the start of a process and not the place where the two leaders were likely to sign any agreement.
+He said a number of summits might be required.

 “Frankly, I said, ‘Take your time,’” Trump said.